tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/IEXFinance_Env_Setup_Guide.md

     conda update conda
     ```

-3. Create a fresh conda environment to use with PyViz.
+3. Create a fresh conda environment to use with iexfinance.

     ```shell
     conda create -n iexenv python=3.7 anaconda